-An eCheck, also known as an Electronic Check, is an electronic financial service.
+An eCheck, also known as an Electronic Check, is an electronic financial service that has gained in popularity over the last decade.
 Similar to traditional paper checks. money is quickly transferred between bank accounts.
-In a similar manner to paper checks, money is withdrawn from the sender’s account and transferred to the receiver's account.
+In a similar manner to paper checks, money is withdrawn from the sender’s account and transferred to the receiver’s account.

 eCheck is a digital reproduction of a paper check.
 Instead of going through all the processes and rigors of the manual payment method, an electronic check eliminates some processes and reduces hurdles by making the process completely digital.

 When it comes to eCheck, there are a multitude of possibilities.
 Whether your company sells goods or services, an eCheck can be used to pay for them electronically.
 Mortgage payments, monthly rent, auto loan repayments, and legal retainer fees are all prominent examples of this type of payment.
 An eCheck can be used to set up a periodic payment plan, making it an ideal choice for subscription fees or membership programs.
 Instead of submitting a paper check each month, users can fund set up an automatic debit from their bank account.

 As the number of people using checks to make payments increases, the benefits of using electronic checks continue to grow.

 The process of an eCheck payment is similar to that of a paper check.
 With eCheck, you don’t need to physically write out a check, rather eCheck technology allows for checks to be filled out digitally which reduces time and paper usage.

 Money is withdrawn from the payer’s checking account and directly deposited into the payer’s checking account by creating a substitute check.
 To authenticate an eCheck payment, the customer must agree to the terms and conditions of the website or sign a contract.
 Once completed, the digital eCheck is transferred to the recipient’s bank where it is handled with the same means as a physical check, only faster.